Does Sister Veronica have a baby in Call the Midwife? The nun would like a child 'before it becomes impossible'

 (Image credit: BBC / Neal Street Productions / Olly Courtney)

-By saying she wants a child before it's "impossible," it can be assumed Sister Veronica is talking about becoming too old to become pregnant.
+By saying she wants a child before it's "impossible," it can be assumed Sister Veronica was talking about becoming too old to become pregnant.

-It can also be supposed from this statement that she would like a biological child - there's less of a time limit if she were considering adopting, and she could be older and do this.
+It can also be supposed from this statement that she hoped for a biological child - there's less of a time limit if she were considering adopting, as she could be older and be OK to take this path to motherhood.

 Lucy Wigley